-A number of different tests can be used to diagnose HCM.
+Different tests can be used to diagnose HCM.

 This is the most common diagnostic test for HCM.
 An echocardiogram creates images of your heart using sound waves.
 Your doctor will look for any unusual movements.

-This test is used to measure the electrical activity in your heart.
+An electrocardiogram is used to measure the electrical activity in your heart.
 HCM can cause abnormal results.

-This is a portable electrocardiogram that you can wear throughout the day.
+A Holter monitor is a portable electrocardiogram that you can wear throughout the day.
 Your doctor will have you wear it for 24 to 48 hours.
 This allows your doctor to see how your heartbeat changes during different activities.

-This test uses a magnetic field to produce detailed images of your heart.
+A cardiac MRI uses a magnetic field to produce detailed images of your heart.

 Treatment for HCM focuses on relieving symptoms and preventing complications, especially sudden cardiac death.
 The methods used depend on your:

 - heart function

 Beta-blockers and calcium channel blockers relax your heart muscle.
 Relaxation helps it work better.